 No matter how you bird Costa Rica, the information in this book is designed to help the reader see and identify more species.
 Much of the information in this 700 plus page book can also be applied to birding in other Neotropical countries.

-There are a couple of ways to support this blog and buy this e-book:
+There are a couple of ways to buy this e-book, support this blog, and enhance your birding to Costa Rica:

 - Please click the “Buy Now” button below or